AbsaOSS/enceladus/_docs/2.0.0/usage/menas-api.md

 ### Entity Import

 This feature imports a single entity.
-All imports are version less.
-If import does not find an entity with the same name it will create a new one and start the version from 1.
-If import finds a version it will update the previous version.
+All imports are versionless.
+If the import does not find an entity with the same name it will create a new one and start the version from 1.
+If the import finds an existing version, it will update the previous version.

 Versions of connected entities need to be specified properly.
 Export of a Dataset carries a Schema and maybe a Mapping table as connected entities.
 These have versions and these versions need to exist on Import.